eclipse-velocitas/velocitas-docs/content/en/docs/about/development_model/_index.md

 ### Vehicle Apps

-The Vehicle Applications (aka. `Vehicle Apps`) contain the business logic that needs to be executed on a vehicle.
+The Vehicle Applications (aka.
+Vehicle Apps) contain the business logic that needs to be executed on a vehicle.
 A Vehicle App is implemented on top of a [Vehicle Model](#vehicle-models) and its underlying language-specific [SDK](#sdks).
-Many concepts of cloud-native and [twelve-factor](https://12factor.net/) applications apply to `Vehicle Apps` as well and are summarized in the next chapter.
+Many concepts of cloud-native and [twelve-factor](https://12factor.net/) applications apply to Vehicle Apps as well and are summarized in the next chapter.

 ### Vehicle Models

-A Vehicle Model makes it possible to easily get vehicle data from the in-vehicle [Data Broker](#data-broker) and to execute remote procedure calls over gRPC against [Vehicle Services](#vehicle-services) and other [Vehicle Apps](#vehicle-apps).
+A Vehicle Model makes it possible to easily get vehicle data from the [Data Broker](#data-broker) and to execute remote procedure calls over gRPC against [Vehicle Services](#vehicle-services) and other [Vehicle Apps](#vehicle-apps).
 It is generated from the underlying [semantic models](#semantic-models) for a concrete programming language as a graph-based, strongly-typed, intellisense-enabled library.
 The elements of the vehicle models are defined by the [SDKs](#sdks).

 ### SDKs

 To reduce the effort required to implement [Vehicle Apps](#vehicle-apps), Velocitas provides a set of SDKs for different programming languages.
 SDKs are available for Python and C++, further SDKs for Rust and C are planned.
-Next to a [Vehicle Apps](#vehicle-apps) abstraction, the SDKs are [Middleware](#middleware)-enabled, provide connectivity to the [Data Broker](#data-broker) and contain the ontology in the form of base classes to create [Vehicle Models](#vehicle-models).
+Next to a Vehicle Apps abstraction, the SDKs are [Middleware](#middleware)-enabled, provide connectivity to the [Data Broker](#data-broker) and contain the ontology in the form of base classes to create [Vehicle Models](#vehicle-models).

 ### Vehicle Services